Quick Installation

 - After selecting AWS as your cloud provider you will be prompted to login to your root AWS account.
 Upon successful login you will be prompted to provide the AWS Account ID of the account in which you wish to provision your cluster in.
 You can find your Account ID at the top right corner of your AWS console.
 Input your Account ID and click on Grant Permissions.

 - You will be directed to your AWS console to create a CloudFormation stack.
+If this window did not appear, please ensure that your browser has not blocked the pop-up window.
 This stack will create the role Porter will assume to manage your infrastructure.
 Scroll to the bottom of the screen.
 Check the “I acknowledge…” box and click on Create Stack.
 It may take a few minutes for the role to be fully created.
 After creation you can proceed to selecting provisioning settings.

 - After creating the role, navigate back to the Porter dashboard and click Continue.
 You will be prompted to select the AWS region that you want to provision your infrastructure in.
 Porter supports all AWS regions.